jaybee-117/Verilog_Codes/README.md

 # Verilog_Codes
-Most of my Verilog_HDL codes <br>
+My Verilog_HDL codes mostly consiting of those made for EC39004 Laboratory Experiments<br>
-Details on how to compile and analyze the codes are available in the README.md of that folder.
+Details on how to compile and analyze the codes are available in the README.md of their corresponding folder.